 Chronic constipation: This is a common condition that is characterized by difficult, infrequent, or perceived incomplete bowel movements.
-Symptoms of constipation include having less than 3 bowel movements per week, straining, hard stools, incomplete evacuation and inability to pass stool.
+Symptoms of constipation include having less than 3 bowel movements per week, straining, hard stools, incomplete evacuation, and inability to pass stool.
 Chronic Constipation can cause the intestine to stretch (redundant colon) making it more difficult to pass stool.

-This laparoscopic surgical procedure is one that removes the diseased section of your colon with the help of a camera.
+This laparoscopic procedure is one that removes the diseased section of your colon with the help of a camera.
 During the procedure you’re given a general anesthetic.
-In most of these laparoscopic cases surgeons operate through four to five small openings about a quarter inch in size.
-Once the diseased part of your colon is identified your surgeon will re-sect that piece and hook the two healthy ends of healthy colon back together again.
+In most of these laparoscopic cases, surgeons operate through four to five small openings about a quarter-inch in size.
+Once the diseased part of your colon is identified your surgeon will re-sect that piece and hook the two healthy ends of colon back together again.

 You’ll wake up in the post-operative care unit with Band-Aids over your incisions.
 On average you can expect to stay in the hospital for three to five days because our general surgeons want to make sure your bowels are moving well before you’re discharged from the hospital.